-The Adrenal Stress Index (ASI) is a simple, non-invasive saliva test Dr. Tait uses to evaluate the effects of stress on your body.
-It is used to evaluate the function of the adrenal glands.
+The Adrenal Stress Index (ASI) is a simple, non-invasive saliva test used to evaluate the effects of stress on your body.
+It is used to specifically evaluate the function of the adrenal glands.

 The adrenal glands have an outer portion, or cortex, that accounts for 80-90% of the weight of the gland and is responsible for production of adrenal steroids including cortisol, DHEA-S, aldosterone, and other sex hormones.
 The inner portion of the gland, or medulla, compromises 10-20% of the gland and produces catecholamines including adrenaline and nor-adrenaline.
 Cortisol, DHEA and adrenaline are the three main adrenal stress hormones.